agraef/pure-lang/sphinx/puredomain/test/test_doc.rst

    :return:   accumulated value `b`
    :rtype:    any (usually the same as `a`, but that depends on `f`)

-There's also special markup for extern functions, macros, variables and constants.
+There's also special markup for extern functions, macros, constructors, variables and constants.

 .. extern:: puts s::string